nolan-h-hamilton/ROCCO/README.md

 ### Documentation

-ROCCO's documentation is available at <https://nolan-h-hamilton.github.io/ROCCO/>
+For additional details, usage, etc. please see ROCCO's documentation: <https://nolan-h-hamilton.github.io/ROCCO/>

 Note that using the module-level functions directly may allow for greater flexibility in applications than using the command-line interface, which is limited in scope.